 Maximum 15 passengers

 Prices include GST

-• Seat in 4WD vehicle, with professional driver guide & purpose built heavy duty trailer
+• Seat in 6WD tour coach, with professional driver guide

 • Meals, as stated.
 Meals are available to purchase when not included in your tour price.

 • Accommodation as listed

 • Valley of the Giants Tree Top Walk

 • Arrival / departure flights into Port Lincoln and Perth

 • Pre and post tour accommodation